CONVOCATION CEREMONY.

 But Chicago had given me the hope and the courage and the tools to believe in change.
 Even though Chile was becoming all the things I had feared, I returned.

-money is established by government decree) and ownership had replaced competitive private businesses.
+The economy was in absolute chaos, inflation was 500% a year, the government deficit was a quarter of GNP, government fiat (money is established by government decree) and ownership had replaced competitive private businesses.
 In concrete terms, you could stand in line for hours to buy bread that wasn’t there.
 Chile was frozen.

 Yet I returned.
 Chicago had emboldened me.
 I was reunited with my family, in my homeland.
 The only job I could take was a teaching position at the Universidad Catolica.
 In 1956, Catolica and the University of Chicago had created an ongoing exchange program and since that time it had become the gathering place of the Chicago Boys.